 Thinking of applying to the traditional master’s program?
 Take a look at some of the systems engineering and systems management courses offered here at UT Dallas.
 We also recommend that you view our Degree Plan page and our Career Path page to get an idea of what to expect from the program and what engineering and management careers you can pursue upon graduation.

 SYSM 6301 Systems Engineering, Architecture and Design (3 credit hours)

 Architecture and design of large-scale and decentralized systems from technical and management perspectives.
-Systems architectures, requirements analysis, design trade-offs, and reliability through case studies and mathematical techniques.
-International standardization bodies, engineering frameworks, processes, notations and tool support from both theoretical and practical perspectives.
-Prerequisites: none
+Systems architectures, requirements analysis, design tradeoffs, and reliability through various case studies and multiple types of mathematical techniques.
+International standardization bodies, including INCOSE, engineering frameworks, processes, and tool support from both theoretical and practical perspectives

 SYSM 6302 Dynamics of Complex Networks and Systems (3 credit hours)